Choosing if and when to address a dog cruciate ligament repair is a tough decision.

 Question #1: What is the cost for cruciate ligament repair in my dog?

-The cost for surgical cruciate repair varies by geography and individual surgeon.
+The cost of surgical cruciate repair varies by geography and individual surgeon.
 Expect to pay in the range of $1800-$4000.

 Question #2: Without surgery, will my dog’s cruciate ligament repair itself?